yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 It also appears the yesod developer are the most active.
 But as I said before, I might be wrong has it was only feeling.

+<%= blogimage("owl_draw.png","1.
+Draw some circles.
+2. Draw the rest of the fucking owl") %>

 Now, what this article is all about?
 A missing tutorial in the yesod documentation.
+I lacked an intermediate tutorial level.
+First, use the scaffolding site of yesod directly instead of using the framework to make minimal "one file only" tutorial.
 The goal is to go as straight as possible to the best practice.
+I did my best to remove all the hard part.
+And particularly, I tried to forget the Haskell language and focus on the Yesod framework.
+I wanted to make it easier to follow for people not used to Haskell.

+If you are not used to Haskell, some syntax details may feel awkward.
+Please, don't try to understand it now.
+Just follow the flow of what you understand in the code and try to forget a bit about the details.
+Haskell is a very complex language and could suck all your energy if you want to dig too early.

 You'll then first install, initialize and configure your first yesod project.
 Then a 5 minutes yesod tutorial to heat up and verify the awesomeness of yesod.